aws-samples/sample-bridge-mode-sidecar/README.md

 ## Notes

-- envoy is configured to use the system CA chain.
-If your VPC Lattice services have custom certificates, you will need to update the chain
+- Envoy is configured to use the system CA chain.
+If your VPC Lattice services have custom certificates, you will need to update the chain.
-- Only traffic destined to the VPC Lattice service network using IPv4 on tcp port 80 is transparently NATted to envoy from the app container.
-All other traffic proceeds as normal
+- Only traffic destined to the VPC Lattice service network using IPv4 on tcp port 80 is transparently NATted to Envoy from the app container.
+All other traffic proceeds as normal.
 - The app container is an example that will launch an arbitrary command (in this case "tail -f /dev/null") when starting.
 Replace this with your own application launch command.

 ## Example